nicholasrodriguez/tf-lab-esx/README.md

 When applied Terraform writes data into a file called `terraform.tfstate`.
 Terraform stores the IDs and properties of the resources it manages in this file, so that it can update or destroy those resources going forward.

-The Terraform state file is the only way Terraform can track which resources it manages, and often contains sensitive information, so you must store your state file securely and restrict access to only trusted team members who need to manage your infrastructure.
+The Terraform state file is the only way Terraform can track which resources it manages, and often contains sensitive information, so **you must store your state file securely and restrict access to only trusted team members who need to manage your infrastructure**.
 In production, we recommend storing your state remotely with Terraform Cloud or Terraform Enterprise.
 Terraform also supports several other remote backends you can use to store and manage your state.

 Inspect the current state using `terraform show`.